 Questions?
 Contact Young Assistant Director Priscilla Falter.

 Applications for Young Student Grants:

-Rolling applications must be submited at least 4 weeks in advance of the start of the event to be considered for funding.
+Rolling applications must be submitted at least 4 weeks in advance of the start of the event to be considered for funding.

-Applications for conference, workshop or colloquia grants of $1,000 or less will be accepted on a rolling basis:
+Applications for conference, workshop, or colloquia grants of up to $750 will be accepted on a rolling basis:

 Faculty Recommendation Forms will be sent automatically to individual faculty advisors via the online application.

 Occidental College places the highest priority on the safety and health of all students.
 Accordingly, the proposed host site and project design must avoid extremely unhealthful conditions, crime, political instability, or other conditions which pose unusual or significant risks to students such as those triggering a U.S. Department of State Travel Warning.
 Applicants must review College statements located on IPO's website.
 If funded, all participants must participate in the College travel clearance process through the International Program Office Mandatory Online Clearance Process for Independent Research.